hlhartley/PicYourLandmark/README.md

 # Pic Your Landmark

-Pic Your Landmark is a native app that allows users to visit famous landmarks and store their collection of pictures in the app.
-Users can gain points/gems based on how many landmarks they have 'collected'.
+Pic Your Landmark is a native app based on the famous game 'Pokemon Go' - except our users can 'collect' famous landmarks!
+When a user visits a landmark, they can take and store their picture in our app.
+Users gain points/gems based on how many landmarks they have 'collected'.
 They can show off their status as well as collection of photos to their friends and family.

 ### Set-Up:
 **Back end**